HOW YOUR DOLLARS MAKE A DIFFERENCE

-For the 2016-2017 school year, we need to raise $1,500 for every student so that we may grant the district $3.7 million to help fund the following priorities:
+For the 2021-2022 school year, we need to raise at least $1,750 for every student so that we may grant the district $3.7 million to help fund the following priorities:

 1. Teachers and Professional Development.
 We support 28 additional best-in-class teachers and their professional development, which allows students to enjoy 15% smaller class sizes (compared to CA average) and more personal attention.
 MPAEF also funds the long-term investment in hiring high quality teachers and supporting them with professional development to ensure the best learning experience possible for students.

-2. Arts & Sciences Credentialed specialists have been hired to give our children the best educational experience possible.
+2. Arts & Sciences.
+Credentialed specialists have been hired to give our children the best educational experience possible.
 We aim to spark their scientific thinking, help them express themselves through art, music, and the performing arts, and to explore new ideas in our stocked and staffed libraries.
 At Hillview Middle School, MPAEF funding allows for 47 diverse elective choices for students.

-3. Innovation & Technology We look for new and better ways of doing things and support innovative projects, including design thinking workshops and a thoughtful use of technology in the classroom.
+3. Innovation & Technology.
+We look for new and better ways of doing things and support innovative projects, including design thinking workshops and a thoughtful use of technology in the classroom.
 Students also have access to cutting-edge STEM programs in the classroom and at every school campus.
 MPAEF has supported the leveraging of existing investments in technology and infrastructure such as Dreambox, Lexia, Altitude, Google Classroom, and many more.

 4. Guidance & Wellness.
 We support the whole child, inside and out.
 MPAEF funding allows for 11 psychologists and counselors to provide a mental health safety net at every school.

-Here is what your children experience in our district when we Invest in Education Together:
+Here is what your children and the teachers experience in our district when we invest in education together:

 “Thanks to Ms. Bennion, Oak Knoll’s librarian, each of my three sons loves to read.
 Her enthusiasm about books and stories, and her kind, welcoming spirit make students want to spend time in the library with her.
 She helps students find books that are interesting to them, and she encourages reading through little challenges and incentive programs she does throughout the year.
 My sons love the Books Come Alive event on Halloween.
 Ms. Bennion's summer reading program motivated my sons to read every day of summer in order to write enough book reports to be invited to her party in the library at the end of the school year.” —An Oak Knoll Parent